History

 1979 Bands 1st public performance concert 27-3-1979

-This is a recording that i made 45 years ago.
-The tape recorder and magnetic tapes have been up in my loft for 36 years, i had no idea if the recorder still worked or if the magnetic tapes had deteriorated, fortunately they had survived.
-I have managed to extract two pieces , the march Rovers Return and the hymn Blaenwern from the concert that we gave that evening.
+This is a recording that I made 45 years ago.
+The tape recorder and magnetic tapes have been up in my loft for 36 years, I had no idea if the recorder still worked or if the magnetic tapes had deteriorated, fortunately, they had survived.
+I have managed to extract two pieces, the march Rovers Return and the hymn Blaenwern from the concert that we gave that evening.
 This was the first time that the band had been heard in the village since the late 50's. we had only been together a few months.
-PS. tuning and intonation a little suspect
+PS. tuning and intonation are a little suspect!!!

 but we have improved considerably since this recording.